Enilenis/CIDOO-QK61/README.md

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).

-## Bootloader
+## Firmware

-Enter the bootloader in 2 ways:
+- To flash firmware, enter bootloader mode by holding the Esc key (matrix position 0,0) while plugging in the keyboard.

-* **Bootmagic reset**: Hold down the key at (0,0) in the matrix (Esc key) and plug in the keyboard
+- Place compiled `.bin` file onto the keyboard’s USB storage — the device will automatically reboot and apply the new firmware.

-* **Physical reset button**: Briefly press the button on the back of the PCB
+## Disclaimer

-⚠️ **Disclaimer:** This firmware is provided "as is" and used at your own risk.
+This firmware is provided "as is" and used at your own risk.
 The author is not responsible for any potential issues, including hardware malfunction, loss of functionality, or warranty violations.
 Proceed only if you fully understand the implications.